kw-42/kw-42/README.md

 - 👋 Hi, I’m @kw-42
-- 👀 I’m interested in AI
+- 👀 I’m interested in a job
-- 🌱 I’m currently learning Python, react node.js & AI
+- 🌱 I’m currently learning Python, react node.js,security & AI
 - 💞️ I’m looking to collaborate in the community
 - 📫 How to reach me not enough
 - 😄 Pronouns: he/him